-Local councils cooperate with all levels of government helping with the development and implementation of infrastructure, facilities and services for Aboriginal and Torres Strait Islander People.
+Local councils cooperate with all levels of government.
+They help with the development and implementation of infrastructure, facilities and services for Aboriginal and Torres Strait Islander People.

 NSW Aboriginal Land Council

-The Department of Industry’s Training Services NSW has an Aboriginal Services Unit which offers a number of programs focused on Aboriginal training, employment and business development.
-Key resources include:
+Skills NSW has an Aboriginal Services Unit that offers a number of programs focused on Aboriginal training, employment and business development.

 The NSW Public Sector Aboriginal Employment Strategy 2019-25 sets out the key initiatives for the NSW Government to attract and retain Aboriginal staff, support career development and progression and improve workplace cultural competency.